 Keeping the lights on is a full-time job for most IT teams, and it can be difficult to find the time to plan projects or explore new technologies, let alone build a business case for potential new IT investments.
 A strong DR business case would ideally incorporate a risk assessment, market analysis and a three-year P&L forecast.
 By anyone’s standards, that will require a considerable amount of effort!

 This is where Backbone Connect can help: as an ISO:27001-certified technology business, we understand Risk Management and we understand the DR market.
 By working with specialist providers including IAXS and Infrascale, we’ve developed a methodology for quantifying the cost impact of the most likely disaster scenarios, which we turn into a business case to determines how much you should be spending on DR and the options that will deliver you the best value for money.

 The diagram below shows the objective of DRaaS to help businesses recover from a disaster in seconds rather than days, but at a price-point that is affordable for all.

-If you would like some support in building a business case for Disaster Recovery, then click on the link below to arrange for one of our team to visit you.
+If you would like some support in building a business case for Disaster Recovery, then call us to arrange for one of our team to visit you.
 By undertaking a brief survey, we can quickly complete a Risk Assessment and then work with you to complete the business case.